Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Barban

-A medieval village famous for Trka na Prstenac, an ancient horseback tournament held every August.
+A medieval village famous for Trka na Prstenac, an old horseback tournament held every August.

 Livade

-The heart of Istria's truffle country—indulge in world-famous black and white truffles.
+The heart of Istria's truffle country — try the famous black and white truffles in late autumn.

 Motovun

-A hilltop fortress town offering breathtaking views over vineyards and the Mirna River Valley.
+A hilltop fortress town with sweeping views over vineyards and the Mirna River valley.

 Rovinj — Croatia's most romantic coastal town